xbeaulac/starter/README.md

 ## Scaffolding with CRUD

-This project is based on the idea that there are only 4 meaning ways to interact with data:
+This project is based on the idea that there are only 4 meaningful ways to interact with data:
 Create, Read, Update, Delete (CRUD). \
 In terms of full stack development, we begin in the backend and end in the frontend. \

-Think of a thing in real life whose information you want to interact with (e.g. `Person`) \
+Think of a thing in real life whose information you want to interact with (e.g. `Person`)

 Data Model:
 1. In `db/schema.ts`, define the data model for the thing (e.g. `peopleTable`)